*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 And he said, go before everybody else came in.

-And then they play music.
+And they played music.

 They play music down there.